INVIDITechnologies/pulse-sdk-ios-2.x-sample/Pulse/readme.md

-Copy the following Ooyala Video Advertising iOS SDK files to this folder:
+Copy the following Pulse iOS SDK files to this folder:

 - Pulse.framework
 - Pulse_tvOS.framework